jalanb/whyp/readme.md

 		ls not.a.real.file
 	}

-And that function replays the last command (the "ls" in the example)
+And that function replays the last command (the `ls` in the example)

 	$ fred
 	ls: not.a.real.file: No such file or directory